agoda-com/standards-c-sharp/docs/web-solution.md

 - An abstract representation of part of our domain.

-### Business services
+### services

 - Implements business logic and builds models.
-- May aggregate data from other services if required.
+- May aggregate data from other services if required. ??
 - Should take at least one non-pure dependency, else should be converted to a helper.
 If any methods can be made static, make them so, and consider moving them to a helper.
 - Consider skipping the service entirely if it is only a thin wrapper around a repo or client library (eg. PAPI Client).
+- Should do some form of IO, exception being viewmodel builders

-### Business helpers
+### helpers

-- Static classes with pure methods that implement business logic.
+- Static classes with pure methods
 - Prefer helpers over services for simplicity and to reduce constructor dependencies.

 ### Repo interfaces

 - Should be defined here to make it easy to swap out repository implementations.

+ NOTE: Same project

 ## Repository project

 ### Models